 And you’re going to want to record the measurement process after you close out the project.
 Now you have a record of how well your communication plan worked and where it fell short, so you can address those issues when developing a communication plan for your next project.

-Analyze the Situation
+4. Analyze the Situation

 These strengths and weaknesses are not etched in stone.
 They can be springboards of opportunity, and you should use them as such.
-Now you have a chance to improve your communications.
+Now you have a chance to improve your communication.
 Be aware of all strengths, weaknesses, opportunities and even threats to your communication process, and record them all.

-Even if you’ve never led a project before, chances are that the organization you’re working for has, and they’ve keep archives of past projects, which can be a valuable tool at your disposal.
+If this isn’t your first project, then you have a historical record to look back upon.
+That’s a great resource, one that’ll give you precedent and direction on moving forward.
+Even if you’ve never led a project before, chances are that the organization you’re working for has, and they have archives of past projects, which can be a valuable tool at your disposal.